bmays9/bet-tracker/README.md

 **Header and Navigation**

-The header and navigtaion bar are contained within the base template so that all pages on the site inherit the same design.
+The header and navigation bar are contained within the base template so that all pages on the site inherit the same design.
 The Bet Tracker brand name is an anchor tag which brings the user back to the home page whenever clicked.
 The Navigation bar contains links to the "View Bets", "Add Bet", "Money List", "Login", "Logout" and "Register".
 On smaller screens, the navigation bar condenses into a hamburger button, which when pressed, displays the navigation options vertically.
 The links have an active class assigned to them, styling the active-page link differently so the user always knows where within the site they are.